 I have notes about selecting clothing for an active life which goes in detail about how to select clothing for a wide range of activities and conditions.

-Outlier New Way Shorts (4+1) are nice looking shorts which fit me perfectly, don’t have cargo pockets, are durable and dry reasonably quickly.
-I am sure there are less expensive shorts that I would like, but I don’t need more shorts so haven’t bother to look.
+Outlier New Way Shorts (3) are nice looking shorts which fit me perfectly, don’t have cargo pockets, are durable and dry reasonably quickly.
+They are pricy but I haven’t found any shorts I like as much.

 Zootsports Performance Tri Shorts works well cycling, running and swimming.
 They are comfortable for all the activities I engage in, in a wide range of conditions.
 They have reduces issues with chaffing, dry fairly quickly, and are reasonably comfortable when wet.
 They have side pockets large enough to hold some nutrition and my phone so I don’t need to use a special cycling jersey.
 I never need to think about what shorts to wear when I am going to engage in vigorous physical activities….
 I just grab my pair of zoot.